bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 > Tax properties are not stored on or retrievable with the product object.

 ### Update product with tax properties

+To attach tax properties to a product, send a request to the [Update product tax properties](/api-reference/store-management/tax-properties/product-tax-properties/update-product-tax-properties) endpoint.
+Use the same endpoint to modify a product's existing tax properties.

 <!--
 type: tab